swubily/doc/readme.txt

 hi,

-this is my git project.
+This is my git project.

 BR,
 zc